Day 1 – Tokyo itinerary

 If you are looking for a nice day out of Tokyo, then Odaiba (お台場) is the right place.
 The easiest way to Odaiba is by taking the Yurikamome Line from Shinbashi (新橋).
 The monorail runs without a driver between the skyscrapers and crosses the Rainbow Bridge to finish in the bays of Tokyo in about 15 minutes.
 I recommend you seat in the front to admire the view.

 Seaside in Tokyo?
+Odaiba is for you

-Odaiba is an artificial island and offers a beautiful view of Tokyo, a replica of the statue of Liberty, a onsen (hot spring), sandy beach and even more which makes it the favourite place to spend the weekend.
+Odaiba is an artificial island and offers a beautiful view of Tokyo, a replica of the statue of Liberty, an onsen (hot spring), sandy beach and even more which makes it the favourite place to spend the weekend.
 I didn’t see anyone swimming, but there were a few people paddling and windsurfing.

 I finished the day in Odaiba with a visit on the Ferris Wheel.
 At 115 metres tall it was the world’s tallest Ferris wheel until it was overtaken by the London Eye.
 Sadly I was unable to take pictures from “above” as my phone battery inconveniently died while I was enjoying the amazing view!
-To appreciate the scenery better, it is recommended to do this activity in the evening or at night to have better view of an illuminated Tokyo.
+To appreciate the scenery better, it is recommended to do this activity in the evening or at night to have a better view of an illuminated Tokyo.
 Some of the cabins have a clear base so are definitely not for the fainthearted.

 At night, the skyline with the rainbow bridge is really beautiful and serene.
 On the way back to Tokyo, you can either take the monorail or the water bus to Asakusa.